kubermatic-labs/kkp-using-argocd/README.md

 While for my demo, provided files would work, you would need to look through each file under `dev` folder and customize the values as per your need.

 ### Note about URLs:
-This demo codebase assumes `vj1.lab.kubermatic.io` as base URL for KKP.
+This demo codebase assumes `argodemo.lab.kubermatic.io` as base URL for KKP.
 KKP Dashboard is available at this URL.
-So master argocd, all master tools like prometheus, grafana, etc are accessible at `*.vj1.lab.kubermatic.io`
+So master argocd, all master tools like prometheus, grafana, etc are accessible at `*.argodemo.lab.kubermatic.io`
 The seed need it's own DNS prefix which configured as `self.seed`.
 This prefix needs to be configured in Route53.

-Similarly, this demo creates 2nd seed named `india`.
-Thus, 2nd seed's argocd, prometheus, grafana etc are accessible at `*.india.vj1.lab.kubermatic.io`.
+Similarly, this demo creates 2nd seed named `india-seed`.
+Thus, 2nd seed's argocd, prometheus, grafana etc are accessible at `*.india.argodemo.lab.kubermatic.io`.
 And this seed's DNS prefix is `india.seed`.

 These names would come handy to understand below references to them and customize these values as per your setup.